 Popcorn lung!
 You’ve seen the headlines, and you’ve probably heard of diacetyl, the artificial flavoring that probably caused severe lung damage to several workers at a Missouri microwave popcorn factory in the 1990’s.
 The scientific name for the condition is even scarier: bronchiolitis obliterans.
 It causes horrific and irreversible harm that can only be addressed with a lung transplant.

 Diacetyl is one of a group of chemicals used in flavorings called diketones.
 The other common diketone in flavorings is acetyl propionyl.
 One is probably not safer than the other.
 Both can cause serious damage if inhaled in large enough quantities.
 The question is, how much is too much?
 No one knows for sure.
 The popcorn workers were inhaling the flavoring in powdered form and in massive quantities.
 Vapers would be getting far lower doses, and inhaling the chemical dissolved in liquid.

 Cigarettes contain diacetyl too, and at much higher levels than e-liquid.
 So this is another of many risks that vaping detractors like to hype while ignoring the fact that most vapers are using the product to avoid smoking.
 There has been a lot written on diacetyl and popcorn lung.
-We’ve done a much deeper dive into the topic, if you want to know more.
+We’ve done a much deeper dive into the topic, see the link above if you want to know more.

 Depending on who you ask, the biggest vaping health risk is the e-liquid we vape containing chemical flavorings.
 While diacetyl is the most famous, there are lots of other flavorings that may be risks for inhaling.
 You’ll often see vapers comparing the 5,000 (or 7,000 or 10,000 — the number jumps all over) chemicals in cigarette smoke to the “four ingredients on e-liquid.”
 That’s a silly comparison.